 Professor Davidson was the founding co-director of the Center for Bioinformatics (PCBI) from 1997-2000, and interim director from 2000-2003.
 She is also a founding co-leader of the Greater Philadelphia Bioinformatics Alliance and holds a secondary appointment in the Department of Genetics, is an (Association for Computing Machinery) ACM Fellow, received the Lenore Rowe Williams Award (2002), and was a Fulbright Scholar and recipient of a Hitachi Chair (2004).

-Arvind Bhusnurmath is a Senior Lecturer in the Department of Computer and Information Science.
-He teaches a mixture of graduate and undergraduate courses and is currently the director of the Master of Computer and Information Technology program.
+Dr. Arvind Bhusnurmath is a senior lecturer teaching a mixture of graduate and undergraduate courses.
+He also currently serves as the director of the Master of Computer and Information Technology program.

 In 2008, Dr. Bhusnurmath received his PhD in Computer and Information Science from the University of Pennsylvania for research conducted under the auspices of the General Robotics, Automation, Sensing and Perception, GRASP, laboratory.